 There are currently seventy-two broiler farms within the municipality of Mornington Peninsula Shire with 222 sheds capable of an output of seven million birds each batch.

 The Shire’s Environmental Health Team investigates complaints regarding offensive odours and noise from poultry farms under the Public Health and Wellbeing Act.

-If you have concerns regarding offensive odours from a local poultry farm please contact the Shire’s Environmental Health Team on: 5950 1050.
+If you have concerns regarding offensive odours from a local poultry farm please contact us.

-For further information on poultry farms please visit the Chicken Meat Research Program website or the Agriculture Victoria website.
+For further information on poultry farms please visit the Agriculture Victoria website.